 Figure~\ref{fig:na_adsorption} illustrates the optimized Na@P-C$_3$N configuration from the top and side views.
 Na atoms are stabilized above the center of the pore, located at a vertical distance of 1.23~\r{A} from the monolayer plane at the P1 site and 1.87~\r{A} for the P3 site.
 The difference in the distances between the Na adatoms and the monolayer is associated with the variation in adsorption strength at the respective sites.
 The Na atoms adsorbed at the P1 site exhibit stronger interactions with the monolayer compared to those adsorbed at the P3 site.
 This final arrangement minimizes repulsion and maximizes electrostatic stabilization of the electronegative nitrogen.
 The absence of distortion in the underlying P-C$_3$N lattice confirms that Na adsorption is non-disruptive and structurally favorable.

 The effect of sodium decoration on the electronic structure of Na@P-C$_3$N is shown in Figure~\ref{fig:band_dos_na}.
-The band structure (Figure~\ref{fig:band_dos_na}a) reveals the emergence of two cone-shaped points tilted at the Fermi level ($E_F$, represented by the red dashed line), indicating semimetallic behavior, considering that no bands cross the $E_F$.
+The band structure (Figure~\ref{fig:band_dos_na}a) reveals the emergence of two cone-shaped points tilted at the Fermi level ($E_F$, represented by the red dashed line).
 Some modifications are noticeable in the band structure, such as the $E_F$, which has been shifted for the conduction band region, considering the band structure for the pristine monolayer.
 One can note that the band dispersion is very close to the one reported at VBM for the pristine configuration.
 This shift $E_F$ means that previously unoccupied states are now occupied.
-It can be noticed that the conduction band has a higher number of bands compared to the pristine counterpart.